-Companies across the globe, including many in Europe and Japan, have relied on Mr. Myers to carefully and timely evaluate various patent concerns.
+Companies across the globe, including many in North America, Europe, and Asia, have relied on Mr. Myers to carefully and timely evaluate various patent concerns.
 Appreciating that intellectual property issues can greatly impact clients’ business, Mr. Myers seeks to provide well-supported and clear analysis to guide clients’ decisions and obtain favorable outcomes.

 Major multinational corporations, startup companies, and academic institutions alike trust Mr. Myers to obtain strong patent coverage from their applications before the U.S. Patent and Trademark Office (USPTO).
 Mr. Myers prosecutes patent applications in a wide range of technologies including biotechnology, pharmaceuticals, coatings, adhesives, cosmetics, hygiene products, nutritional products, glass products, inks, toners, alloys, petrochemicals, fuel additives, packaging materials, semiconductors, light-emitting materials, and textiles.
 Mr. Myers handles all stages of prosecution, frequently discussing matters with USPTO examiners and staff to efficiently resolve issues in clients’ applications.
 Mr. Myers also advocates before the Patent Trial and Appeal Board both in briefs and in oral hearings.
 In other exceptional cases in clients’ applications, Mr. Myers has been effective in filing petitions to the Director of the USPTO.